 Action hook

-WordPress action hooks can add or remove and also new can be created.
-To learn more about what action hook is, see Plugin API..
+WordPress action hooks can be added or removed and also new ones can be created.
+To learn more about what an action hook is, see Plugin API..

 add_action('admin_enqueue_scripts', 'enqueue_admin_scripts_and_styles'); //admin scripts and styles